 I should say at this point that many of the figures in the line are no longer available.
 Relatively short production runs mean these popular figures sell out fast.
-That said, new figures are scheduled for release during the last months of 2016, so the opportunity to add some Mythic Legions characters to your toy collection is not over yet.
+That said, new figures are scheduled for release, so the opportunity to add some Mythic Legions characters to your toy collection is not over yet.
 For future releases, see the Horsemen's website.
 I also want to mention the excellent Big Bad Toy Store, from whom I've bought lots of figures.
 Their great customer service is worthy of special mention.

 The Mythic Legions line-up has a large number of characters.
 As with earlier Four Horsemen lines there is extensive part reuse between figures.
 MOTU fans are, of course, used to this.
 Don't think of this as a bad thing.
 With the imagination and decoration that has gone into Mythic Legions, the repeated use of parts is one of the line's great strengths.

 Even though there is a lot to celebrate in the range of characters, I suspect a lot of collectors were drawn, like me, to those which had potential as army-builders.
 MOTUC has given us limited options in this respect, and I know many fans longed for the chance to supply Skeletor with a collection of skeleton warriors.
 The Mythic Legions line has done that and more.
 As well as skeletons we have orcs, goblins and demons.